spacemeshos/testnet-guide/backup.md

 > If you printed the list or wrote it down on a paper, store the paper in a safe place such as a safe.
 Do NOT leave it next to your computer.

 > Do NOT use your mobile phone camera to take a photo of your computer screen in order to save the words.
-Anyone with access to your photos will be able to steal your wallet coins from you.
+Anyone with access to your photos will be able to steal your wallet's Smesh.

 3. Click 'NEXT' only after you performed one of the actions above.